EngincanV/jonturk-cli/README.md

 <a href="https://www.nuget.org/packages/JonTurkCli"><img src="https://img.shields.io/nuget/v/JonTurkCli?logo=nuget" alt="JonTurk CLI on Nuget" /></a>

-A command line tool that allows you to save, list and run the frequently used CLI commands.
-It's a dotnet tool and can be accessed via `jonturk` **CLI** command, after you followed the installation instructions below.
+A command line tool that allows you to save, list, and run the frequently used CLI commands.
+It's a dotnet tool and can be accessed via `jonturk` **CLI** command after you follow the installation instructions below.

 > Love the JonTurk CLI?
 Then, please **give a star**(⭐)!
-If you find any bug, or want to have additional features, don't hesitate to create an issue.
+If you find any bug or want to have additional features, don't hesitate to create an issue.
 Thanks in advance!

 ## Installation